Region: Sheki Rayon

 In Sheki, one can admire numerous witnesses of the history as a trading town on the Silk Road - for example the Khan palace, the former summer residence of the Khan of Sheki.
 The palace is located in the citadel of Sheki and is surrounded by thick walls.
 The building, built in 1797, is a UNESCO World Heritage Site, as is the entire historic Old Town.

 The Sheki Caravanserai

-The Sheki Caravanserai consists of the two parts «Yukhary» and «Ashaghy», which means upper and lower caravanserai.
-The buildings were built in the 18th and 19th century and are well preserved.
+The Sheki Caravanserai consists of two parts «Yukhary» and «Ashaghy», which means upper and lower caravanserai.
+The buildings were built in the 18th and 19th centuries and are well preserved.

-The Sheki Caravanserai was built in the 18th and 19th century.
+The Sheki Caravanserai was built in the 18th and 19th centuries.

 About 13 km northeast of Sheki or 5 km outside the village Kish there are the ruins of the Galarsan-Gorarsan fortress.
 The castle was built in the 8th or 9th century.
-In the village Kish itself ithere is another sight you should visit when you're in Sheki: the Caucasian-Albanian church.
+In the village Kish itself, there is another sight you should visit when you're in Sheki: the Caucasian-Albanian church.

 Private tour to Sheki